sanders41/meilisearch-python-sdk/CONTRIBUTING.md

 ## Making a Pull Request

-After pushing your code to origin it is now on GitHub but not yet part of the async-search-client project.
+After pushing your code to origin it is now on GitHub but not yet part of the meilisearch-python-async project.
 When you’re ready to ask for a code review, file a pull request.
 Before you do, once again make sure that you have followed all the guidelines outlined in this document regarding code style, tests, and documentation.

 ### Make the pull request

 If everything looks good, you are ready to make a pull request.
-This is how you let the maintainers of the async-search-client project know you have code ready to be reviewed.
+This is how you let the maintainers of the meilisearch-python-async project know you have code ready to be reviewed.
 To submit the pull request:

 1. Navigate to your repository on GitHub
 2. Click on the Pull Request button for your feature branch